yehonatan280198/RobustMCPF/README.md

-# Robust Multi-Agent Combinatorial Path Finding
+# Robust Multiagent Combinatorial Path Finding

 ### Official code for the paper **"Robust Multi-Agent Combinatorial Path Finding"** accepted for publication at **AAAI-2026**